The Gallagher Law Library is open to the public and you are welcome to visit us in person to use our legal resources and materials.

 Can you help me fill out this form or tell me if I have filled it in correctly?

-How a librarian might help you instead:
+How a library staff member might help you instead:

 Where would I learn what this legal term means?

 How do I find which law applies in my situation?